 A VPS or virtual private server is a virtual operating system that resides in the parent server and uses virtualization technology to provide dedicated (dedicated) resources for other virtual servers.
 The simulated dedicated VPS hosting environment is created on a host (computer or other device connected to other computers or devices via a network), server or server cluster.

 VPS replicates many attributes of physical servers and has similar processes and functions.
-Although it acts like a physical server, it is actually software that simulates dedicated hardware.
+Although it acts like a physical server, it is software that simulates dedicated hardware.

 3. Cloud hosting